swift-conductor/conductor/docs/docs/how-tos/python-sdk.md

 # Python SDK

-Software Development Kit for Netflix Conductor, written on and providing support for Python.
+Software Development Kit for Conductor, written on and providing support for Python.

-The code for the Python SDk is available on [Github](https://github.com/conductor-sdk/conductor-python).
+The code for the Python SDK is available on [Github](https://github.com/conductor-sdk/conductor-python).
 Please feel free to file PRs, issues, etc. there.

 ## Quick Guide